 Hard Alcohol Policy Explained

-On June 1st, 2019, Sigma Pi will implement a policy that bans hard alcohol exceeding 15% ABV at or on Sigma Pi premises or events.
+On June 1st, 2019, Sigma Pi implemented a policy that bans hard alcohol exceeding 15% ABV at or on Sigma Pi premises or events.

 View the Policy